marxin/texi2rst-generated/sphinx/gccint/target-macros/miscellaneous-parameters.rst

   that could conceivably contain values that are useful to an attacker.
   Return the set of registers that were actually cleared.

+  For most targets, the returned set of registers is a subset of :samp:`{selected_regs}`, however, for some of the targets (for example MIPS), clearing some registers that are in the :samp:`{selected_regs}` requires clearing other call used registers that are not in the :samp:`{selected_regs}`, under such situation, the returned set of registers must be a subset of all call used registers.

   The default implementation uses normal move instructions to zero all the registers in :samp:`{selected_regs}`.
 Define this hook if the target has more efficient ways of zeroing certain registers,